build-trust/ockam/documentation/reference/API.md

 `Request` and `Response` describe the body format in CDDL, it's recommended to use CBOR for request and response bodies.

+Note: `\ ` at the line ends are there to format markdown line breaks properly

 More examples of API docs can be found in the [API reference folder](./api)